-My love of cars did not start until after graduate school when Acura released the 1994 Acura Integra GS-R. I couldn’t afford one at the time, not with the need to pay off student loans, so I instead bought a fifth-generation Honda Civic.
+My love of cars did not start until after graduate school when Acura released the 1994 Acura Integra GS-R. I couldn't afford one at the time, not with the need to pay off student loans, so I instead bought a fifth-generation Honda Civic.
 A few years later, after that car was destroyed in an accident, I finally bought [my Acura], a flick-your-fingers-with-a-wide-grin five-speed manual transmission rush of adrenaline painted in Milano Red.
-I purchase the car used (pre-owned?) in 1996 from a then middle-aged golfer in New Jersey’s well-to-do town of Clinton.
-In the two-years he had owned it, the owner had driven it over 45,000 miles, and I drove it for another 120,000 miles.
+I purchased the car used (pre-owned?) in 1996 from a then middle-aged golfer in New Jersey's well-to-do town of Clinton.
+In the two years he had owned it, the owner had driven it over 45,000 miles, and I drove it for another 120,000 miles.
 It wasn’t the fastest or most powerful, but for me, it was the most fun drive I have ever had.
-I drove it until 2006 when Bhavna insisted that I trade in my impractical two-door sports car for a more practical four-door “responsible dad” sedan, e.g., a 2006 Honda Accord EX-L V6.
+I drove it until 2006, when Bhavna insisted I trade in my impractical two-door sports car for a more practical four-door "responsible dad" sedan, e.g., a 2006 Honda Accord EX-L V6.

 My dad had a Morris Mini, which, when we lived on the island of Bequia, served as the family car until his third son, my youngest brother, was born.
 While my dad was not a sports car driver, some of his friends took to rally racing Mini Coopers around a course near the Arnos Vale airport in the then British Overseas Territory of St. Vincent & The Grenadines.